cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

     key exchange protocol or the challenge response demonstration).
   - Animations
      - with ANIMAL: for the ciphers Caesar, Vigenère, Nihilist and DES,
-     - with Flash:  for AES and Enigma,
+     - with Flash:  for AES, Enigma and S/MIME,
-     - with Java/SWT: Addition of points on an elliptic curve (both on discrete as on real curves).
+     - with Java/SWT: Addition of points on an elliptic curve (either on a discrete or on a real curve), flow visualization of AES, control center of the S/MIME demonstration.

 - Demonstration for different ways of authentication in the net (Visualisation of challenge response methods):